tumble1999/tumble1999.github.io/about.md

 author: tumble1999
 ---

-I am Cameron Trow, an autistic Nintendo enthusiast that is obsessed with computers.
+I am Cameron Trow, a Nintendo enthusiast that is obsessed with computers.
 I am currently studying in The Studio.
 I mainly want to apply for jobs related to computers because the *industry is heading towards using computer related stuff such as robots and automated stuff.
-I am on the autism spectrum as ADHD and I also approach life in a different angle.

 My GCSE results
 ---